min2ha/ukwa-site/content/target/58204/index.en.md

   "subject": null
 }

-# Sun, The: Author reveals he was so addicted to porn, he felt like he’d ‘burnt his eyeballs’ and explains how he kicked his 20-year habit

 Article written by a porn addict describing his journey and the affect of internet porn on his mental health